 One way many are overcoming the insecure data challenge is by distributing permission approvals.
 Instead of giving one person or one team of people total authority over who can and can’t access data, leaders are enabling security access based on hierarchical relationships.
 Said differently, they allow permissions to cascade out via direct connections.

-For example, if Ella wants to give data access to her direct report, Kathryn, under this model, she has the power to do so up to her approved security level.
-Then, if Kathryn wants to give control to her direct report, Cameron, she can also do so easily.
+For example, if Elle wants to give data access to her direct report, Kathy, under this model, she has the power to do so up to her approved security level.
+Then, if Kathy wants to give control to her direct report, Carmen, she can also do so easily.

-In this case, Cameron doesn’t have to go directly to Ella, who he may or may not interact with on a daily basis.
-Instead, his direct manager, Kathryn, can extend her access to him, thereby circumventing a central administrator completely.
+In this case, Carmen doesn’t have to go directly to Elle, who she may or may not interact with on a daily basis.
+Instead, her direct manager, Kathy, can extend access to her, thereby circumventing a central administrator completely.

 This approach to data security is especially effective for IoT companies that have physical assets in highly remote areas with limited bandwidth.
 By pushing permissions to the edge, industrial businesses give their field operators the ability to configure devices and manage security as needed.
 Consequently, permission control begins to look like a mesh network in which no one group or person has to worry about who has access to data.